 In addition to these book projects I have also contributed chapters and articles to various journals and edited collections, many of these taking a comparative approach.
 Following an international conference I organised in 2007 I edited a collection of essays in English and French entitled Le Temps retrouvé Eighty Years After/80 ans après: Critical Essays/Essais critiques (Peter Lang, 2009); another major conference in 2013, celebrating the centenary of the first volume of Proust's novel led to a special number of Marcel Proust Aujourd'hui edited by me, published in 2015.
-As editor I also coordinated a major work of reference, published by Cambridge University Press in November 2013 in their 'Literature in Context' series.
-Marcel Proust in Context brings together thirty essays by the world's leading scholars in the field and is likely to be a significant point of reference for years to come.
-Clive Scott, reviewing the book in the Journal of European Studies, described the book as 'a wonderfully coherent, effervescent, tirelessly engaging volume.'
+As editor I also coordinated a major collaborative work, published by Cambridge University Press in November 2013 in their 'Literature in Context' series.
+Marcel Proust in Context brings together thirty essays by the world's leading Proust scholars and is a significant point of reference in the field.
+Clive Scott, reviewing the book in the Journal of European Studies, described it as 'a wonderfully coherent, effervescent, tirelessly engaging volume.'
 A paperback editon was published in September 2016.
 See http://www.cambridge.org/gb/academic/subjects/literature/european-literature/marcel-proust-context

 I have research interests in two areas relating to poetry and to first-person literary writing of the late nineteenth and the twentieth century.
-The first is the relations between the first-person writings of Proust, Valéry, Leiris and Beckett; and the second is contemporary English-language ‘versions’ of modern poetry in French (by Baudelaire, Rimbaud and Mallarmé, amongst others) written by poets such as Tom Paulin, Ciaran Carson and Derek Mahon.
+The first is the relations between the prose writings of Proust, Valéry, Leiris and Beckett; and the second is contemporary English-language ‘versions’ of modern poetry in French (by Baudelaire, Rimbaud and Mallarmé, amongst others) written by poets such as Tom Paulin, Ciaran Carson and Derek Mahon.

 I have presented on Derek Mahon's adaptation of Valéry's 'Le cimetière marin' (IMLR, London, October 2014), on Anne Carson's The Albertine Workout (Baton Rouge, Louisiana, February 2015), on Proust and Valéry at the Society for French Studies Conference (Cardiff, June 2015) and on Proust and Leiris (St Louis, March 2016).
 Also in March 2016 I gave an invited visiting 'Horizons of Knowledge' lecture at Indiana University, Bloomington, on Proust, Leiris and Beckett: see here for details http://www.indiana.edu/~cahi/events/adam-watt-lecture/.